icesaw/COMP271/Test1_Review.md

 - Static applies to the whole class
 - Final is constant, no sets, no changes.

->Ex: apply delivery charge to all pizzas, we must define delivery_charge as static.
+>Ex: apply delivery charge to all pizzas, we must define delivery_charge as static. (question? he said its final inclass need to check)

 #### Can a subclass or child typically do more or less (in terms of methods) than its parent or superclass?